antarctica/bas-style-kit-docs/site/_core/forms.md

     <div class="bsk-form-group">
       <label class="bsk-control-label" for="form-group-example-3">Your email address</label>
       <input type="email" class="bsk-form-control" id="form-group-example-3" placeholder="john.smith@example.co.uk">
-      <p class="bsk-help-block bsk-text-muted">We will only use this information for contacting you about your feedback.</p>
+      <p class="bsk-help-block">We will only use this information for contacting you about your feedback.</p>
     </div>
   </fieldset>
 </form>